alexsantosquispe/taskmaster/README.md

 ## 📌 Overview

-Taskmaster is a modern task management application designed to help teams and individuals organize their work efficiently.
-Built with a focus on performance and user experience, it provides a clean and intuitive interface for managing tasks and projects.
+Taskmaster is a modern task management application built to help organize projects and tasks efficiently.
+It features a clean, intuitive interface with a focus on performance and user experience.
+Developed as a personal project, Taskmaster also showcases my frontend development skills, including modern tooling, best practices, and attention to design detail.

 ## 📚 Table of Contents